 - Single point of contact: The sponsor will need to identify the person that will be Comcast’s point of contact for any questions.

-After determining eligibility, districts can share a unique promo code provided by Comcast with qualified families to use on their application during the sign-up process.
+After determining eligibility, procurement leads can share a unique promo code provided by Comcast with qualified families to use on their application during the sign-up process.

-The district’s code, once validated, will ensure that the approved family’s Internet Essentials billing will be pushed to the district account.
+The procurement leads code, once validated, will ensure that the approved family’s Internet Essentials billing will be pushed to the procurement lead account.

 7 | What are the Eligibility Criteria for Families?

 - Must be in a Comcast service area.

 - Not currently an Xfinity Internet Customer (within the last 90 days).